 - The feast of Tabernacles (Leviticus 23:34) reveals God’s ultimate intention, which is that Christ (and God in Christ) may become the Center and Circumference of the whole creation of God, beginning with the victorious saints.

 That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him: (Ephesians 1:10)

 Assuming you have received the Lord Jesus as your personal Lord and Savior, this is how your personal transformation (which is the new covenant) will occur.
 This is how you will enter the Kingdom of God.

 We have written several books and booklets dealing with the manner in which the feasts of the Lord apply to our Christian discipleship.
-This additional material can be obtained by writing to the address given at the end of the present booklet.
+This additional material can be downloaded for free from: http://www.wor.org/book.

 We would like to focus the present discussion on the goal of our salvation, that is, our personal transformation into Christ’s image, as being above and beyond the simple entrance into Paradise upon our physical death.

 The Day of Atonement.
-With regard to our transformation from Adam to Christ, let us look more closely at the Day of Atonement, found in the sixteenth chapter of the Book of Leviticus.
+Regarding our transformation from Adam to Christ, let us look more closely at the Day of Atonement, found in Leviticus chapter 16.

 Then shall he kill the goat of the sin offering, that is for the people, and bring his blood within the vail, and do with that blood as he did with the blood of the bullock, and sprinkle it upon the mercy seat, and before the mercy seat: (Leviticus 16:15)